Carbs may seem like the enemy on the Keto diet. After all, it’s about increasing your healthy fats and decreasing your carb consumption.

 However, like any dietary supplement, they shouldn’t be considered silver bullets or a critical part of the diet.

-Again, we strongly encourage you to speak to your doctor or medical practitioner before consuming carb blocker supplements to see if they are a good fit for you on your keto journey.
+Again, we strongly encourage you to speak to your doctor or medical practitioner before consuming carb blocker supplements.

 Mojica L, de Mejía EG. Optimization of enzymatic production of anti-diabetic peptides from black bean (Phaseolus vulagirs L.) proteins, their characterization, and biological potential.
 Food Funct.
 2016 Feb;7(2):713-27. doi: 10.1039/c5fo01204j.